-How to Create An Ajax-Based HTML5 Contact Form
+How to Build an Ajax-Based HTML5 Contact Form

-Once your server is set up create a new folder to house the application.
-You can name this whatever you’d like as it isn’t detrimental or even related to the final product.
-The folder structure will be used when you access your files in a web browser.
-A simple example would be http://localhost/ajaxcontact/contact.php
+After your server is ready, create a new folder to store the application.
+You can name it anything as it does not impact the final result.
+This folder structure will come into play when accessing your files through a web browser, like in the example http://localhost/ajaxcontact/contact.php

-We will only be working within 2 core files.
-We’ll first need a core .php file to house not only our application logic, but also frontend HTML markup.
-Below is sample code taken from our starting file.
+We will be working with two primary files.
+First, we need a .php file that will contain both our application logic and the front-end HTML markup.
+Below is a sample code snippet from our starting file.

 <!DOCTYPE html>